-Many Christmas recipes that once were considered very good and important to make for the holidays have fallen out of circulation over the years.
+Have you learned how to make Christmas recipes for gifts?
+Many of these that once were considered very good and important to make for the holidays have fallen out of circulation over the years.
 When we hear these foods once celebrated foods, most of the time we don’t even recognize them.
 For instance, in the following poem written in the 1800’s “Twas the Night before Christmas”, did you ever wonder what sugar plums are?

-Maybe you didn’t think of sugar plums belonging to the many Christmas recipes like you would think of maybe cranberry recipes.
+When you were learning how to make Christmas recipes for gifts maybe you didn’t think of sugar plums belonging to these like you would think of maybe cranberry recipes.
 Some think that this poem is referring to the actual sugar plum fruit which resembles a large purple grape.
 I, for one, cannot consider having visions of a fruit (no matter how good) in my head as I sleep.

 Some say the sugar plum recipe originally was a piece of coriander coated in sugar and later turned into a fruit candy recipe.
 Knowing how scarce sugar was back in this time period, I can ponder the idea of the children being so excited and dreaming about this sweet confection which they only get on this day.
-Probably each family had its own traditional Christmas recipe for sugar plums.
+As you learn how to make Christmas recipes for gifts you may realize that your famly had its own recipe for sugar plums.
 My modern sugar plum recipe is below for you to try.
 Pick up some new small produce baskets from your grocery store and fill with the sugar plums.
 After wrapping in pretty Christmas decorations, these make nice homemade food gifts.